 9. Reboot your PC.

-This has been a life saver twice now, hence it gets its own page!
+This has been a life saver three times now, hence it gets its own page!